-Our website offers you the opportunity to view your current account information and make payments online, in addition to providing general information about our company and products.
-You may also view our Privacy Notice when you visit our website.
+Our Website offers you the opportunity to view your current account information and perform transactions online, in addition to providing general information about our company and products.
+You may also view our Privacy Notice when you visit our Website.

-We may also use online profiling to help us better understand your individual financial needs while you are on our Website.
+We may also use information about your relationship with us to help us better understand your individual financial needs while you are on our Website.
 This information does not identify you personally unless you voluntarily give us personal information while online such as setting up your online account.

-We use third party advertising companies to serve ads on our behalf across the Internet.
+We may use third party advertising companies to serve ads on our behalf across the Internet.
 These third-party advertising companies employ cookie and 1x1 pixel.gif (web beacon) technology to measure and improve the effectiveness of ads for their clients.
-To do so, these companies may use anonymous information about your visits to our website and other websites.
-This information can include: date/time of banner ad shown, their cookie, and IP address among the date that is collected.
-They do not collect personally identifying information while you are on their Website(s).
+To do so, these companies may use anonymous information about your visits to our Website and other Websites.
+This anonymous information can include: date/time of banner ad shown, their cookie, and IP address.
+They may also collect personally identifying information while you are on their Website(s).
 This information could be used for online preference marketing purposes.
-Information about your visits to this and other Web sites may be used to provide ads about goods and services of interest to you.
+Information about your visits to this and other Websites may be used to provide ads about goods and services of interest to you.
 From time to time, there may be other third parties that may collect personal information about your online activities while on this and other Websites and use this for purposes beyond our knowledge and control.

-In order to develop our website in line with customer needs we work with WebTrends to track usage on our website.
-WebTrends provide us with statistics to show us which pages on our website are visited most frequently and how long visitors spend on our site.
+In order to develop our Website in line with customer needs we work with WebTrends to track usage on our Website.
+WebTrends provides us with statistics to show us which pages on our Website are visited most frequently and how long visitors spend on our site.
 We use this information to help us plan how we should improve the site.

 † Viewing PDF files require the use of Adobe Acrobat Reader.
 If you do not already have Adobe Acrobat Reader, you can download it online.
 After downloading the software, follow the instructions for installing the program.
 If you prefer, you can always download the files now and open them offline later.